viveris/LoCod/README.md

 ## Usage

-To illustrate how the Locod tool works, let's take a simple example.
+To illustrate how the LoCod tool works, let's take a simple example.
 Let's say, for example, that we wish to execute 2 functions in the FPGA:
 - the first takes two integers as input and multiplies them

 - the second takes an array of floats as input and returns 2 float results, the first being the sum of all inputs and the second the subtraction of all inputs